AI Screenr

 Step 1 — Configure the Role

-You have two paths into a live interview link.
+You have two paths to a live interview link.
 Most teams use the AI-generated path.

 Option A — One-Click AI Configuration

 Paste a job description (internal or public, any length under 10,000 characters).
-AI Screenr extracts and populates:
+AI Screenr extracts and fills in:

 • Title, description, role brief, job family, interview template